pmp174/personal-site/posts/first-post.md

 In November of 2024 I witnessed the death of my country.
 I saw the only stateswoman this country could ever know lose to a wannabe tyrant.
 That set the tone for an era of hopelessness.
 Hopelessness about that day.
 Hopelessness about the weeks ahead.
 And for a moment wishing and hoping that I was in some kind of nightmare that would end.

 A week later my friend's brother died and I chose to delay my grieving to be strong for her.
 Looking back at that time, ther had to be a better way for me to have grieved.
 Compartmentalization was a huge mistake.
 In a way however the comapny our friend group offered eachother at that time also helped me.
 Unfortuantly I was in a mental state where going to a funeral was better than isolating myself.
 And even though I wish the circumanstances had been different, I do not regret spending time with her.
 Even if I chose to compartmentalize my own issues.

-2 weeks after that I broke up with my ex boyfriend.
-I know thomas was trying his best.
+The week of thankagiving I broke up with my ex boyfriend.
+I know Thomas was trying his best.
 I know he was working around his limitations.
 Unfortantly I wanted a lot more.
 I had lost really a best friend.
 I did emphantilize and baby him a lot.
 But it wasn't out of a need to patronize him.
-I just had such a love for him that I was
+I just had such a love for him that I was infatuated.
+I really hope the best for him and i hope he and his family the best.
+He is also an excellent actor.
+I wish him all the love in the world.

+4 months later in march of 2025 I was in a hospital room with my mother, my aunt, my cousins elton and angelina, her father chris, and my cousin albert who had passed away that morning.
+It was a surreal experience.
+I saw myself sitting on the floor and having a panic attack while everyone else was in the room grieving.
+My aunt in tremendous pain somehow kept her cool.
+I continued to compartmentalize my grieving.
+Replacing my pain with tv shows like ugly betty, jake 2.0, covert affairs, and pushing daisys.

 Now all of those memories of that bitter end to 2024 come back to me as oscillations.
 Repeating themselves and coming back.
 Every day I see a different angle of thse things.